Wordius/zola-wordius/content/journal/articles/2024-03-31-anderby-creek-lincolnshire/index.md

 Anderby Beach Cafe, Sea Road, Anderby Creek, Lincs PE24 5XW

 The cafe only serves half of its menu in the winter months, which means most of the hot stuff is off menu.
-If you fancy fish and chips, visit Sutton-on-Sea, five miles to the north, where you will find Waldo’s (suttononsea.info/waldos-traditional-fish-and-chips) or Sea Breeze restaurant (seabreeze-restaurant.co.uk), both of which come highly recommended.
+If you fancy fish and chips, visit Sutton-on-Sea, five miles to the north, where you will find [Waldo’s](https://suttononsea.info/waldos-traditional-fish-and-chips) or [Sea Breeze restaurant](http://seabreeze-restaurant.co.uk), both of which come highly recommended.
 And Sutton-on-Sea is another dog-friendly beach, from the Promenade to The Pullover, in the Furlong Road area!

 CONTACT 01754 874000 or visit fb.com/anderbybeachcafe